engmaths/emat30008/pdes/finite_diff.md

 when $D = 1.0$ and $\mu = 0.1$.
 Plot the solution $u$ as a function of $x$.
 The Bratu problem appears in mathematical models of combustion and [thermal runaway](https://en.wikipedia.org/wiki/Thermal_runaway), in which case $u$ is the temperature.

-**Hint**: When $q$ depends nonlinearly on the solution $u$, then a good initial guess of the solution is usually required for the nonlinear solver (e.g. SciPy's `root` function or Newton's method) to converge.
+**Hint**: If $q$ depends nonlinearly on the solution $u$, then a good initial guess of the solution is usually required for the nonlinear solver (e.g. SciPy's `root` function or Newton's method) to converge.
 For this problem, a good initial guess can be found by noting that when $\mu$ is small, the exponential can be approximated as $e^{\mu u} \approx 1$.
-The solution in this case is given by (6), which can be used to form an initial guess.
+The solution in this case is given by (5), which can be used to form an initial guess.

 ~~~
 </li><li>